NicolasMarianoMorel/restobares-app-api/README.md

 3- Do ```npm start``` at the repository's root folder.
    It should be ready when it prints out `Listening to port 3001`.

-## ⭐ NEW! - Access the server remotely:
+## 🌐 - Access the server remotely:

 Use this host: https://restobares-app-api.herokuapp.com/ then append to it any of the routes listed below.